 - The Azure IoT Toolkit for VS Code makes it easy to develop and connect your IoT applications to Azure.
 With this extension, you can interact with Azure IoT Hub, manage devices connected to Azure IoT Hub, and develop with code snippets for Azure IoT Hub.

-The Azure Resource Manager (ARM) Tools provide a rich editing experience for Azure Resource Manager deployment templates and template language expressions.
-For example, IntelliSense for TLE function names, parameter references, signature help, GoTo Definition, Peek Definitions, and Find All References (Shift+F12) as well as Errors and Warnings, making it quick and easy to author ARM templates in VS Code.
+- The Azure Resource Manager Tools provide a rich editing experience for Azure Resource Manager deployment templates and template language expressions.
+For example, IntelliSense for TLE function names, parameter references, signature help, Go to Definition, Peek Definition, and Peek References as well as Errors and Warnings, making it quick and easy to author Azure Resource Manager templates in VS Code.